Evidence for the topological order in a kagome antiferromagnet: conclusions

-This work is supported by the Ministry of Science and Technology of China (Grants No. 2016YFA0300502, No. 2017YFA0302900, No. 2016YFA0300604), the National Natural Science Foundation of China (Grants No. 11874401, No. 11674406, No. 11574359, No. 11674370, No. 11774399, No. 11474330), the Strategic Priority Research Program(B) of the Chinese Academy of Sciences (XDB07020300, XDB07020200, XDB25000000,XDB28000000), and the National Thousand-Young Talents Program of China.
+\acknowledgments We thank Young Lee for insightful discussions on our results in specific and the physics of kagome antiferromagnets in general.
+This work is supported by the National Key R\&D Program of China (Grants No. 2017YFA0302900, 2016YFA0300502, 2016YFA0300604), the National Natural Science Foundation of China (Grants No. 11874401, 11674406, 11574359, 11674370, 11774399, 11474330), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grants No. XDB25000000, XDB28000000, XDB07020300, XDB07020200).
+Research Grants Council of Hong Kong Special Administrative Region of China through Grant No. 17303019.
 Research conducted at ORNL's High Flux Isotope Reactor was sponsored by the Scientific User Facilities Division, Office of Basic Energy Sciences, US Department of Energy.
-Y.W. and Z.F. contributed equally to this work.
+The access to PELICAN instrument for the INS measurements (P6589) at ANSTO is greatly acknowledged.
+ZYM thanks the hospitality of the Aspen Center for Physics supported by National Science Foundation grant NSF PHY-1066293, where part of this work was developed.